alonsoir/documentation-helper/README.md

 # LangChain Documentation Helper

 A repository for learning LangChain by building a generative ai application.
+Original work from Eden Marco.

-This is a web application is using a Pinecone as a vectorsotre and answers questions about LangChain (sources from LangChain official documentation).
+This is a web application demo that use Pinecone as a vectorstore and answers questions about LangChain.
+Pinecone act a context database, first you have to download the docs from sources from LangChain official documentation.
+Obviously you can do the same with every dataset you want.

 ![Logo](https://github.com/emarco177/documentation-helper/blob/main/static/banner.gif)
 [![udemy](https://img.shields.io/badge/LangChain%20Udemy%20Course-%2412.99-green)](https://www.udemy.com/course/langchain/?couponCode=LANGCHAINCD8C0B4060)